demisto/content-docs/docs/contributing/sla.md

 title: Contribution SLA
 ---

-This document is an SLA that presents the required services and the expected level of services in the process of contributing content to Cortex XSOAR.
+This document is an SLA that presents the required services and the expected level of services in the process of contributing content to the Cortex XSOAR Marketplace.

 #### Options for contributing content to the Cortex XSOAR Marketplace: